 Create Bootable USB Installer for macOS Mojave

-When it comes to creating bootable installer, the process is assumed to be tough enough.
+When it comes to Create Bootable USB installer for macOS Mojave Windows, the process is assumed to be tough enough.
 With the right tools and on the path, you’ll be able to do it even if you are beginner.
 However, there are more than a way for doing this, not only on Mac but also Windows, (which we will cover some, at least one more method).
 The process for using the tool is straightforward and is entirely the same as previous versions of macOS, so we’ll be using the Unibeast Tool for this process.
 Where anything differs, we’ll just note.

 At the very First, turn on the virtual machine and sign in.